guillermoamaral/Webside/docs/README.md

 #### Test runner
-This tool resembles some existing test runners and is launched when a test suite is run.
+This tool resembles some existing test runners and is launched when a test suite is run (either by running a single test, a test class or a bunch of test classes).
 It essentially show the progress of tests execution and summarizes the results classifying them (and filtering them) by their type (failure, error, etc.).
 This tool is the result of a first development iteration and even when it offers the basic functionality it could be extended and enhanced in many aspects.

 The component implementing this tool is [TestRunner](../client/src/components/tools/TestRunner.js) and it mainly relies in [Tests](api/tests) endpoints.